tinax8774/sep10-freedom-project/blog/entry02.md

 Most of these websites show the things that can be used in daily life that doesn't have a huge impact on the environment and most of the items on the lists are beneficial in a way.
 Using some of these items can help make our planet a better place and a safer environment.

 ### Engineering Design Process
 The current step I am on is planning because currently we are gathering information on our topic and preparing for when we actually start writing the codes for the webiste.
 The other step we are also on is researching as we are trying to find some info we can include when making the website for the project.
+The next steps for this project will be to continuing doing research on our topic and learning more about coding by using FCC.

 ### Skills
 I have learned how to find credible sources as in the past I don't pay much attention to the sources that I am finding but with this project I have found that some sources are more credible than others.
 Certain websites don't give details that can benefit research in any way.